ajtejankar/jlmsg/README.md

 Jekyll is awesome but it doesn't support creating pages purely from data out of the box and I don't know Ruby to hack it so I wrote my own site generator with only the features I needed.
-I think the logic I've written for handling layouts is kindda neat worthy of publishing and also this project can show that sometimes re-inventing the wheel can not only be fun but simple.
+I think the logic I've written for handling layouts is kindda neat, worthy of publishing and also this project can show that sometimes re-inventing the wheel can not only be fun but simple.